Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The State of Maryland has a special enrollment period.
 Call 301-600-3124 to make a Medicaid enrollment appointment by phone or visit Maryland Health Connection:

-Frederick Health Hospital is also providing Virtual Visits, free for a limited time.
-Talk with a provider online.
+Frederick Health Hospital is also providing Virtual Visits where you can talk with a provider online.
 Click here to schedule a Virtual Visit.

 Early on in the COVID-19 emergency, there were not enough tests to test everyone who wanted one, and those with the most severe symptoms were prioritized.
 The number of tests and supplies have increased, and testing is becoming more widely available every day.
 If you or your healthcare provider think you should be tested, click here to find a testing site.
 Different testing sites have different criteria for eligibility, so read carefully before showing up.